SohamOrSomethin/ipl-data-analysis/readme.md

   - **Season History:** Win/Loss trends over the years.
   - **Key Performers:** Automated identification of a team's top 3 batters and bowlers.
 - **👤 Advanced Player Search:** Instant search for over 600+ IPL players with detailed career statistics including runs, balls faced, strike rates, 4s, 6s, and wickets.
+- **⚔️ Head-to-Head (Rivalry):** Directly compare the historical performance of any two franchises to see win/loss distributions, total matches, and win rates.
+- **🏆 All-Time Records Wall:** Visually engaging cards detailing the highest team totals, lowest scores, and best individual batting and bowling figures in IPL history.
 - **🥇 Award Histories:** Interactive tables for **Orange Cap** and **Purple Cap** winners across all IPL seasons.
 - **🎨 Premium "Night Match" UI:** A custom-styled glassmorphic interface designed for clarity and visual impact, optimized for large data visualizations using `Recharts`.